whoissqr/terraform-cdx-modules/gcp/README.md

 ## GCP Provider
 Terraform creates the below GCP cloud resources by using the individual modules.
 - [global-resources](./global-resources): This module will create the VPC network, subnetwork and GKE cluster.
-- [environment](./environment): This module will create the CloudSQL instance, GCS bucket, Required kubernetes namespace, secrets(`cnc-db-credentials`, `cnc-db-credentials`) and deploy nginx-ingress-controller in it
+- [environment](./environment): This module will create the CloudSQL instance, GCS bucket(if scanfarm_enabled is true) and deploy nginx-ingress-controller in it

 ## Global resources
 ### Inputs